w3c/wcag-act-rules/content/index.md

 ## Rules for WAI-ARIA

-The ACT Rules in this section directly relate to WAI-ARIA Requirements.
+The ACT Rules in this section directly relate to WAI-ARIA requirements.
 These rules have been approved by the WAI-ARIA Working Group.
 They are fully implemented in at least one [test tool or methodology](../implementations/).

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}